 Though the service and food were second to none, as you’d expect from the Taj Tandoori, I will say that the decoration was lacking and quite uninspiring, especially from the outside.

-This, you could say, is me just trying to find faults, and your probably right.
-The place is a very bland and average looking and it might bother some.
+This, you could say, is me just trying to find faults, and you’re probably right.
+The place is very bland and average looking and it might bother some.
 Personally, I was too busy chatting away to the staff and eating the delicious food to really care.
 You probably wont notice either, especially on a Thursday, Friday or Saturday night as once it livens up its bustling.

 If you are there for the food then the Taj Tandoori is one of the best places in Cambridge.

-Just dont expect the glamour and style of some of the other places in town (too full and satisfied to care!).
+Just don’t expect the glamour and style of some of the other places in town (too full and satisfied to care!).